scicomp-learn/git-introduction/PITCHME.md

 @ol
 - We have **initiate** our first git repository (with `git init`)
-- Make changes in the codes (demo-project or your own codes)
 - First attempts with `git status` (for?)
 - Understand the difference between local directory and git repository
 - **Next:** Staging, Saving changes, Status, and Log